** And let the peace of God rule in your hearts, to the which also ye are called in one body, and be ye thankful. ** Colossians 3:13

 And what did Jesus do?

 He RULED over the storm.
 He RULED over the wind.
 He RULED over their circumstances and brought peace back into their lives.
 With just a couple of words.
 His Words.
+Words that are the building blocks of our faith.
+When we learn to believe that the Lord truly RULES over every problem that can come up in our life, our faith will guide us through the storms.

 As the disciples, so are we.
 As they are human, so are we.
 As they had to learn the hard way how to lean on Jesus in their problems, so do we.

 I can testify that, yes, that is totally me.
 If trouble comes, I panic first and think later.
 But over the years, I have learned to stop for a few seconds and pray.
-My emotions are still running amok, but I have learned to tune in and beg the Lord to help me see the way He sees, or at least to respond the way He would have me to respond.
+My emotions are still running amok, but I have learned to tune in and beg the Lord to help me see the way He sees, and to respond the way He would have me to respond.

 ** and be ye thankful. **